csinva/csinva.github.io/_notes/research_ovws/ovw_comp_neuro.md

 # dynamic routing between capsules

-- hinton 1981 - reference frames requires structured representations
+- hinton 1981 - reference frames require structured representations
   - mapping units vote for different orientations, sizes, positions based on basic units
   - mapping units **gate the activity** from other types of units - weight is dependent on if mapping is activated
   - top-down activations give info back to mapping units